juankat82/japanese/README.md

  Now stop the app, comment the method and its calling again and restart the app.
 From now on, you can add them manually straight in the app or add more words in the same format used in the "enterIt()" method and after erasing the database, you can add everything again with your addons.

+Contains a bug that will make the app crash after erasing selected wors and trying to select new ones.
+This is due to the system not knowing the new number of elements on the list.